bluebanquise/bluebanquise/roles/addons/singularity/README.md

-# Singularity CE or SingularityPRO Ansible role
+# Singularity Ansible role

 ## Description

-Install and configure Singularity CE or SingularityPRO
+Install and configure Singularity or SingularityPRO.

 ## Pre-requisites

-* RPMs of Singulary CE
+* RPMs of Singularity
 Note: RPM is not directly available on Singularity GitHub.
-RHEL8 build instructions (exemple done on management1, but can be done on another RHEL8 server** anywhere)
+RHEL8 build instructions (example done on management1, but can be done on another RHEL8 server** anywhere)
 ```
 dnf groupinstall -y 'Development Tools'
 dnf install openssl-devel libuuid-devel libseccomp-devel wget squashfs-tools cryptsetup golang createrepo